Scrabble variants: Scrabble Slam!

 This game uses cards for tiles where players throw down a card with a letter to change a four-letter word to another four-letter word by placing the card on top of one of the four piles of cards that form the word.
 So if the word shown is LACE, one player can put the M on the L to make it MACE and the next player could put a Z on the C to make the word MAZE and so on.
 Scoring is based on how many words are formed.
 This variation is also used on Scrabble Showdown.

+Scrabble Trickster

+A variant of Scrabble introduced by Mattel on April 6, 2010, Scrabble Trickster has spaces on the board which let players draw cards, which let the players take certain actions not allowed in traditional Scrabble.

 WildWords

 This game has the same size board and nearly the same scoring system as Scrabble.
 The major differences are the inclusion of twelve wild tiles marked with an asterisk that may represent one letter or any series of letters and special board squares that convert a regular letter tile into a wild tile (the tile in question is placed upside down on such a square).
 The nature of these changes shifts the emphasis of the game from playing short words to playing words of any length.
 For example, QUA*IST, could be the word QUARTERFINALIST.
 Good players must find 7-tile bonus plays a majority of the time, and the short odd words that are a staple in Scrabble are of little use in WildWords.